KailaniBailey/KailaniBailey/README.md

 </details>

 <details>
-<summary>🌸 CLICK HERE 🌸 To Read My Blog Posts on Laser Technology for LaserChirp with The Laser Institute</summary>
+<summary>🌸 CLICK THIS DROPDOWN 🌸 To Read My Blog Posts on Laser Technology for LaserChirp with The Laser Institute</summary>
 <br>
 Staying Competitive in a High-Tech Market: 4 Industrial Manufacturing Professionals Mastering Lasers at the Inaugural Industrial Laser Conference, 08.24.16 https://www.laserchirp.com/2016/08/staying-competitive-industrial-manufacturing-industrial-laser-conference/ <br>
 The Top Five Things to See and Do at ICALEO 2016, 08.4.16 https://www.laserchirp.com/2016/08/top-five-things-to-see-do-icaleo-2016/ <br>